TomasBoda/abm-sheets-web/docs/TECHNICAL_DOCUMENTATION.md

 ### Logging

 ABM Sheets integrates a simple logging system, which fires events upon user interaction with the spreadsheet interface.
 These include for instance clicking on a cell, inputting a formula to a cell or using toolbar options.
-Logs are stored as rows in the `public.log` table.
+Logs are stored as rows in the `public.logs` table.

 ```sql
 CREATE TABLE public.logs (